[Updated for 2026] QD-OLED Generations Infographic and FAQ

 Are all the 34″ ultrawide QD-OLED panels Gen 1?

-No. While the sub-pixel layout has remained unchanged (still with a “diamond shape” since the original 2022 panel was produced), there’s been two different generations of their 34″ ultrawide QD-OLED panel so far.
+No. There’s actually been three different generations of their 34″ ultrawide QD-OLED panel so far.
 The first Gen 1 panel was produced in 2022 and offers a 175Hz max refresh rate, being used in a wide range of monitors launched in the early days of OLED monitors (e.g. the Dell Alienware AW3423DW was the first to market).

 Are 5K2K resolution QD-OLED panels being produced?